liquinlab/elm-smile/docs/components.md

 Vue.js was chosen for <SmileText/> because it is easy to learn, opensource and free, has a large and active community, and is one of the few web frameworks not associated with a major company.
-In addition, the Vue community has developed strong international community (e.g., it is the most popular web framework in China) with docs in many langauges.
+In addition, the Vue community has developed strong international representation (e.g., it is the most popular web framework in China) with docs in many languages.
 There's a nice documentary about the leader of the Vue project [here](https://www.youtube.com/watch?v=OrxmtDw4pVI).

 :::

+### Single File Components

 The preferred way to develop Vue components is using a special file format known as SFC (Single File Component).
 These files end with an extension `.vue`.
 The